uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/abstraction.md

 {panel type="teacher-note"}

-  #EXCLUSION STATEMENT (for EK 2.1.2A):
+# EXCLUSION STATEMENT (for EK 2.1.2A):

 Binary representations of scientific notation are beyond the scope of this course and the AP Exam.

 {panel end}

 - **EK 2.1.2B In many programming languages, the fixed number of bits used to represent characters or integers limits the range of integer values and mathematical operations; this limitation can result in over flow or other errors.**

-{panel type="teacher-note" summary="Exclusion EK 2.1.2B"}
+{panel type="teacher-note"}

 # EXCLUSION STATEMENT (for EK 2.1.2B):

 Range limitations of any one language, compiler, or architecture are beyond the scope of this course and the AP Exam.

 {panel end}